sargun4/OS/asgn1/README.md

-#Creating a program that can load and execute 32-bit executable files (ELF format) without using any pre-built libraries for handling ELF files.
+/#Creating a program that can load and execute 32-bit executable files (ELF format) without using any pre-built libraries for handling ELF files.
 The program you create will be split into two parts: a "loader" and a "launcher."

 Loader (loader.c): This is the core part of your program.
 It reads an ELF executable file, loads it into memory, and executes it.
 Here's what it does step by step: